Online Dominating Set

-For \cds it is even worse, since rejecting any vertex could result in a nonconnected dominating set.
-A similar observation is made in~\cite{KT97} for this model; their focus is on a different model, where the vertices are known in advance, and all edges incident to a particular vertex are presented when that vertex arrives.
+For \cds it is even worse, since rejecting any vertex could result in a disconnected dominating set.
+A similar observation is made in~\cite{KT97} for this model, though they focus more on a different model, where the vertices are known in advance, and all edges incident to a particular vertex are presented when that vertex arrives.

 An online algorithm can be seen as having two characteristics: it maintains a feasible solution at any time, and it has no knowledge about future requests.
+The first is a consequence of the algorithm not knowing the length of the sequence.
 We also define a larger class of algorithms: An {\em \incr} algorithm is an algorithm that maintains a feasible solution at any time.
 It may or may not know the whole input from the beginning.